David Aitken (minister): Early life

 He was born on 17 August 1796 in or near Edinburgh.
 He was educated at the High School in Edinburgh then studied divinity at the University of Edinburgh.

+Career

 His main position as minister was at Minto in Roxburghshire from 1827 to 1864.
 His patron was the Earl of Minto.
 A letter of introduction from Thomas Carlyle aided in gaining this position.

-He retired to 4 Charlotte Square in Edinburgh in 1866.

 In 1868 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being Sir David Brewster.